Code-Institute-Submissions/Dark-Luna/TESTING.md

     - Click on All Workshops Buton
     - Click on a Category button
     - Change filtering option
+    - Click the 'details button'
+    - Clcik the 'book now button'
   - Results:
     - All available workshops displayed
     - When the search field is empty an error message is displayed; 'Please enter a valid search criteria'.